2023 Best Value Civil Engineering Bachelor's Degree Schools

 The average tuition and fees for an out-of-state undergraduate student at Colorado State University - Pueblo are $15,659 a year.
 On average, civil engineering tech graduates from Colorado State University - Pueblo take out $27,997 in student loans while working on their Bachelor's Degree.

-Murray State undergraduate students pay an average of $18,528 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at Murray State are $18,528 per year.
 Civil Engineering Tech majors at Murray State take out an average of $23,729 in student loans while working on their Bachelor's Degree.

 You’ll join some of the best and brightest minds around you if you attend University of North Carolina at Charlotte.
 The school came in at #5 on this year’s Best Value Civil Engineering Bachelor’s Degree Schools list.
-Located in the city of Charlotte, UNC Charlotte is a public school with a fairly large student population.
+Located in the large city of Charlotte, UNC Charlotte is a public school with a very large student population.

-Full Civil Engineering Technology at University of North Carolina at Charlotte Report
+Read full report on Civil Engineering Technology at University of North Carolina at Charlotte

-Out-of-state tuition fees for undergraduate students at SUNY Poly are $19,308 per year.
+SUNY Poly undergraduate students pay an average of $19,308 in tuition and fees each year.
 Civil Engineering Tech majors at SUNY Poly take out an average of $23,677 in student loans while working on their Bachelor's Degree.

 Read full report on Civil Engineering Technology at SUNY Polytechnic Institute